Small Deviations for Time-Changed Brownian Motions and Applications to Second-Order Chaos: Applications to second order chaos

 \begin{remark} Since $Z$ is a martingale with

-we know there exists a (not necessarily independent) real-valued Brownian motion $B$ such that $Z(t)=B(\langle Z\rangle_t)$ by the Dubins-Schwarz representation.
+we know there exists a (not necessarily independent) real-valued Brownian motion $B$ such that $Z(t)=B(\langle Z\rangle_t)$ by the Dubins-Schwarz representation (see for example Theorem 34.1 on page 64 of \cite{rogers2000diffusions}).
 We will show in the next section that this representation in fact holds with $B$ an independent Brownian motion. \end{remark}